fhollenbach/RCrashcourse/CourseNotes.md

 At least in this course, you will rarely create new data sets.
-Instead you will work with data sets provided to you or that you have downloaded somewhere, but it is good to first learn the basics.
+Instead you will work with data sets provided to you or that you have downloaded somewhere, but it is good to learn the basics first.

 The different columns in each data set are the different variables.
-As you saw above, you can access the specific colums in a data frame by using the square brackets and adding the column number behind a comma:
+As you saw above, you can access the specific columns in a data frame by using the square brackets and adding the column number behind a comma:
 `student_df[ , 1]`.[^3] The best way to access specific variables (columns) in a data frame, however, is by using the variable’s name.
 You